microsoft/ebpf-for-windows/docs/tutorial.md

 in WSL on Windows.
 (The only exception is that the llvm-objdump utility will fail if you have an old LLVM version in WSL, i.e., if `llvm-objdump -version` shows only LLVM version 3.8.0, it is too old and needs to be upgraded first.)
-However, we'll do the walkthrough assuming one is only using Windows.
+However, we'll do this walkthrough assuming one is only using Windows.

 **Step 1)** Author a new file by putting some content into a file, say bpf.c: